Chapter 8 : The Shrieking Shack

 “Well, I’m your girl for that,” Marigold says, coming over to my desk where I’m still brushing out my tangled mess of hair.
 “Mind if I put a little makeup on you?” she asks, taking out her little bag full of no doubt the finest witches beauty products.

 “I can do it myself, Marigold.
 I have worn makeup before,” I mutter, not looking up from my mirror.
-But she grabs a tube of eyeliner from her bag and plops down next to me.
+But she grabs a handful of products from her bag and plops down next to me.

 “Hold still,” she says, and I roll my eyes and close my eyes and let her have her way with my face.